 Importing Avada Demos

-The easiest way to import our demo content is to use our Demo Importer.
+The easiest way to import any one of our demos is to use our Demo Importer.
 This can be found at Avada > Demos.
-You can access this after you register your purchase via Token Registration.
-Our importer will give you all pages and posts, several sample sliders, widgets, Fusion Theme Options, assigned pages, and more.
+You can access this area after you have registered your purchase via Token Registration.

-This is recommended to do on fresh WordPress installs (With no custom / original content).
-It will not replace content like posts, pages, portfolios, etc. and it will not delete current menus or sliders.
-It will, however, import and set as active our demo menus, add sliders and replace current Fusion Theme Options with demo settings.
+Importing demos is recommended to do on a fresh WordPress install.
+Importing a demo will not replace existing content like posts, pages, portfolios, etc. and it will not delete current menus or sliders.
+It will, however, import and set as active the demo menus, add sliders and replace current Fusion Theme Options with demo settings.
 It will also replace WordPress Reading and Widget Settings.
 So for this reason, do not import a demo on a completed website.

 Before Importing Avada Demos